 This theory further predicts that the chemical structure, spatial configuration and quantity of specific neurotoxins will prove to correlate directly with the characteristic type of observed dementia.

-A logical extension of these heretical ideas, should they prove to be correct, lies on uncharted waters.
-Proposing this idea will lead many fellow professionals to openly question the sanity of the author.
+A logical extension of the liver brain theory, should it prove to be correct, is a simple, but another extremely heretical idea!
+Proposing this theory will lead many professionals to openly question the sanity of the author.

 4B-1 Based on the simple, but heretical, premise that the proximate cause of both ALS and Alzheimer’s are hepatic generated neurotoxins it is only logical to conclude that liver transplant in a patient afflicted with ALS will very likely prevent the inevitable progression of muscle weakness giving an ALS afflicted patient a more normal life expectancy.